 Indoor vs. Outdoor Roller Skates: What’s the Difference?

 If you’re tired of paying the rental fees (or sticking your feet into someone else’s sweat stench) at the skate rink, purchasing your own roller skates is a great way to save money and up your skate game.
 With your own set of wheels, you can practice whenever you want, wherever you want.
-But before you make the jump and purchase your own pair, there are a few main differences between indoor and outdoor roller skates that you might want to consider.
+But before you make the jump and purchase your own set of indoor or outdoor roller skates, there are a few main differences between indoor and outdoor roller skates that you might want to consider.

 While plate placement is not an essential difference, it is a convenient one.
 The skate plate, or the plate that attaches the wheels to the boot, may be mounted farther forward on an outdoor skate than an indoor one.
 This unique placement shifts more weight onto the toe so it doesn’t lift when encountering rocks or other small obstacles.
 This is not a standardized rule for all outdoor skates, but it may be something to look for if you do decide to buy outdoor skates for yourself.